amandahn/CMPT-225/README.md

 _Repository of class work done for CMPT 225: Data Structures and Algorithms_

 _**Assignment 3: Translated Dictionary**_
 - This program reads in a user text file, storing it in a data type called Word Pair.
 The dictionary, written using a binary search tree, can return, search, and print its contents in alphabetical order.
-U

 _**Assignment 4: Walk in Bank Simulator**_